file-format/Products/content/en/spreadsheet/php/phpspreadsheet/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Getting Started with PHPSpreadsheet</h2>
 <p>First of all you need to have PHP version 7.1 or newer to develop using PhpSpreadsheet.
 The recommend way to install PhpSpreadsheet into your project is by using <a href="https://getcomposer.org">composer</a>.
 Open the terminal in your project root directory and run the command:</p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}
 <h3>Here is the command</h3>
 <pre><code class="html"> composer require phpoffice/phpspreadsheet </code></pre>

 <p>Composer offers a convenient installer that you can execute directly from the command line.
 Feel free to download this file or review it on <a href="https://github.com/composer/getcomposer.org/blob/master/web/installer">GitHub.</a> There are two ways to install Composer.
-Install it locally as part of your project, or globally as a system wide executable.<code class="html"><br></code></p>
+Install it locally as part of your project, or globally as a system wide executable.</p>

 {{< /SinglePage/PageBody/features/code >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}